tim-niklas/unity-basics-with-leapmotion-vuforia-adruino/README.md

 Game Engine: UNITY

-Projects where I learned basics with LeapMotion, Vuforia and Adurino.
+Projects where I learned basics with LeapMotion, Vuforia and Adruino.